Meghana-2005/Diabetic-retinopathy-classification/README.md

 2. Image is preprocessed and passed to the model.
 3. The DR stage is predicted and displayed along with care tips.

-## 📁 File Structure
+## File Structure

-diabetic-retinopathy-classification/
+kavyasudha2803/
+├── MIT License.txt # License file with MIT License text

-├── resnet50_inceptionv3_combined.ipynb # Main notebook
+├── README.md # This file

-├── README.md # Project documentation
+├── Requirements.txt # Project dependencies

+├── resnet50+inceptionv3.ipynb # Jupyter notebook with model code

-└── requirements.txt # Dependencies (optional)
+└── .gitignore # Git ignore rules

 ---